 These socially responsible ETFs cater to ESG investors.

-Investors around the world are embracing strategies that align with their personal values as well as their pocketbooks.
-The clearest evidence of this is the rise of exchange-traded funds with an expressed desire to filter investments based on environmental, social and corporate governance characteristics — or so-called “ESG” qualities.
-Last year, ESG ETF assets surpassed $190 billion and accounted for almost 13% of global ETF asset growth, and that pace has not slowed down with a projected footprint of $53 trillion by 2025, according to Bloomberg.
+Investors around the world are embracing strategies that align with their personal values and their pocketbooks.
+The clearest evidence of this is the rise of exchange-traded funds with an expressed focus on filtering investments based on environmental, social and corporate governance characteristics, or ESG.
+Global ESG assets are on the path to exceed $53 trillion by 2025, which represents more than one-third of a projected $140.5 trillion in total assets under management, according to Bloomberg Intelligence.
+Another reason investors are flocking to ESG funds is that they’ve proved to be resilient during the coronavirus pandemic.
+Of 26 ESG funds analyzed by S&P Global Market Intelligence from March 2020 to March 2021, 19 of those funds performed better than the S&P 500 did.
 So what are the leading funds capturing investors’ interest right now?
-Here are seven socially responsible ESG ETFs to consider.
-All of them boast a few billion dollars under management.
+Here are seven socially responsible ESG funds to consider.

 iShares ESG MSCI EAFE ETF (ESGD)

-Another solid option for international investors looking for socially responsible ETFs is this sister iShares fund that’s focused on EAFE markets — that is, Europe, Asia and the Far East.
-While you won’t get exposure to companies in the U.S. and Canada, you do get access to developed markets to supplement the EM approach of the prior iShares fund.
-There’s a diverse lineup of some 500 or so companies across geographies and sectors, including Swiss consumer giant Nestle, French consumer giant LVMH and Japanese automaker Toyota Motor Corp.
+Another solid option for international investors looking for socially responsible ETFs is this iShares fund that’s focused on EAFE markets, or Europe, Australasia and the Far East.
+ESGD seeks a similar risk-return profile to the broad regional MSCI EAFE Index, with the goal of building a sustainable equity portfolio.
+Investors in ESGD get exposure to large- and midcap ESG companies in the target region.
+While you won’t get exposure to companies in the U.S. and Canada, you do get access to other developed markets.
+There’s a diverse lineup of companies across geographies and sectors, including Switzerland’s Nestle, French consumer giant LVMH and Japanese automaker Toyota Motor Corp.
 (TM) at the top of the list.
-With nearly $6 billion in assets under management, this global ESG fund is the go-to option for those looking for exposure outside the U.S.
+With $6.7 billion in assets under management, more than 450 holdings and an affordable expense ratio of 0.2%, this global ESG fund is the go-to option for those looking for exposure outside the U.S.

 Vanguard ESG U.S. Stock ETF (ESGV)

-At about $5 billion in total assets under management, this socially responsible ETF from Vanguard is not as large as some of the prior funds when it comes to cash but is among the most diversified when it comes to total holdings.
-Around 1,500 total components make up this fund, and as the name implies, they are all U.S.-based corporations.
-Now, you may wonder how that many stocks — including the usual blue-chip brands like JPMorgan Chase & Co.
-(JPM) and UnitedHealth Group Inc. (UNH) — can have such a positive impact on the world.
-The answer is that this is just an “exclusionary” fund, meaning it cuts out the worst based on rankings for ESG criteria and presumes the rest are above board.
+At more than $5 billion in total assets under management, this socially responsible ETF from Vanguard holds more than 1,500 stocks and is among the most diversified when it comes to total holdings.
+Now, you may wonder how that many stocks — including some of the usual blue-chip brands like JPMorgan Chase & Co.
+(JPM) and Unitedhealth Group Inc. (UNH) — can have such a positive impact on the world.
+The answer is that this is just an “exclusionary” fund, meaning it cuts out the worst, based on rankings for ESG criteria, and presumes the rest are aboveboard.
 That’s not perhaps as strict as other funds, but it certainly gives you more peace of mind than simply buying everything in the name of diversification.

 iShares MSCI USA ESG Select ETF (SUSA)

-This socially responsible ETF is, as the name implies, one of the most selective that iShares has to offer right now — and is growing fast in popularity as a result.
-With only 200 or so holdings in SUSA’s portfolio, investors are not simply getting a simplistic fund that excludes a handful of the bad actors that engage in fossil fuel or firearms production.
-Instead, the prospectus claims this ESG ETF only backs stocks with “leading environmental, social, and governance practices.”
-You might be surprised to find some names up here, such as home improvement company Home Depot Inc. (HD) and credit card giant American Express Co.
-(AXP).
+This socially responsible ETF is, as the name implies, one of the most selective that iShares has to offer and is growing fast in popularity as a result.
+With more than 190 holdings in SUSA’s portfolio, investors are not getting a simplistic fund that removes exposure to controversial business activities like tobacco, alcohol, gambling and firearms.
+Instead, you might be surprised to find some names such as home improvement company Home Depot Inc. (HD) and credit card giant American Express Co.
+(AXP) make an appearance in SUSA’s portfolio.
 But that simply means you can be confident you’ll still get exposure to some traditionally popular domestic stocks without sacrificing your principles.

 — iShares ESG MSCI EAFE ETF (ESGD)